marcins/jsconfeu2017-talk/slides-src/slides.md

 ![JAVAscript](/images/javascript-coffee.gif)

 ---
-template: body
+template: reference
 hint: src

-# Fun Fact 1
+# Fun Fact

-The `src` attribute of the `script` tag was not supported in Netscape 2.0 - all scripts had to be inline.
+> The `src` attribute of the `script` tag was not supported in Netscape 2.0 - all scripts had to be inline.

 ---
 template: reference